andypea/dot_files/cheatsheets/markdown-pandoc.md

 ## Paragraphs {#section-paragraphs}

-Single line-breaks are treated as space, so this text will appear on the same line.
+Single line-breaks are treated as a space, so this text will appear on the same line.

 The blank line denotes the start of a new paragraph.